Milky Chance: 2013–2016: Sadnecessary, world tour

-2017–present
+2017–2018: Blossom

 Milky Chance released their second album, Blossom, on 17 March 2017.
 Blossom was inspired by the experience Clemens and Philipp had in the previous two years and the two different worlds they had jumped into: touring and being home in their private life with family and friends.

 Blossom includes fourteen songs, along with "Bad Things", featuring Izzy Bizu.
 The first single to be released from the album was "Cocoon".

 The band embarked on another world tour, visiting more than 26 countries and performing more than 161 shows by February 2018.

 During their Blossom headline tour, they also played at the Osheaga Festival, Lollapalooza (Chicago and Paris), Austin City Limits, and Groovin' the Moo in Australia, as well as performing on Conan, all in 2017.

+2019–present: subsequent releases

 In May 2019, Milky Chance announced that they were producing their third album, which would be titled Mind the Moon, recording it at Ocean Sound Recordings in Ålesund, Norway.
-Three songs from the album, "Daydreaming", "The Game", and "Fado", were issued in the months leading up to the album release on 15 November 2019.
+Three songs from the album, "Daydreaming", "The Game", and "Fado", were issued in the months leading up to the album release, on 15 November 2019.